Timachine/timachine-core/docs/index.rst

     The core library of Timachine.
 It defines the execution logic of abstract migrations, and provide interfaces for outside to implement concrete type of migrations, such as ``VersionProvider``, ``TransactionManager``.
 * timachine-maven-plugin
     Maven plugin for easily execute timachine functions.

-And one module in My Number Keeping System project:

-* timachine-dynamo
-    Implementation of Dynamo DB migrations, provide base classes to be extended for writing concrete Dynamo DB migrations.

-.. note:: `timachine-dynamo` should be moved out from My Number Keeping System project because it is not tightly coupled with it.
-But before it, `dynamo-lib` module should also become stable and moved out.

-.. todo:: Also, this document should be moved out.

 Migrations
 ----------